Skip to main content

 “How does the deadline make a difference?”

-“Well, you Mr Businessman works on deadlines.
+“Well, you, Mr Businessman, work on deadlines.
 I prefer freedom.”
-She breathed in “Deadline stops my thoughts.”
+She breathed in, “Deadline stops my thoughts.”

 “I know.”
-He smiled “Tell me what will you like to do if you had a week to live?”
+He smiled, “Tell me what you would like to do if you had a week to live?”

 “What?”
 She frowned.

 “ Treat the deadline as the book’s life.
 What would you do?
-How will you like your ending?”
-He stared at her doe eyes sparkling with a smile.
+How would you like your ending?”
+He stared at her doe eyes, sparkling with a smile.

 “I meant with Brownie.”
 She giggled as he frowned “Thank you.
 Peace it is, how it ends.”